Erodotos/any-paste/README.md

      `kubectl apply -f .k8s/database/service.yaml --namespace any-paste`

-4. Install the backend of our application using the following commands:
+4. Install the **backend** of our application using the following commands:

    `kubectl apply -f .k8s/api/deployment.yaml --namespace any-paste`

    `kubectl apply -f .k8s/api/service.yaml --namespace any-paste`

-5. Install the frontend of our application using the following commands:
+5. Install the **frontend** of our application using the following commands:

    `kubectl apply -f .k8s/website/deployment.yaml --namespace any-paste`

    `kubectl apply -f .k8s/website/service.yaml --namespace any-paste`

+6. Enable the **Ingress Contrller** for your cluster.
+If you are on Docker Desktop you can use `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.0/deploy/static/provider/cloud/deploy.yaml`, while for Minikube you can use `minikube addons enable ingress`.
+Essentially, an **Ingress Controller** is a loadbalancer which takes as input an Ingress Resource that describes how we want to perform loadbalancing.

-6. Finally, we need to deploy an ingress resource to manage the incoming traffic towards the cluster.
+7. Finally, we need to deploy an **Ingress Resource** to describe how we want to manage the incoming traffic.
 Note that all deployed services (database, frontend and backend) are all deployed on a private virtual network and are not accessible from the outside world.
 Hence, we need to deploy ingress, which will route incoming traffic to our application.
-For this, use the following command (make sure you have enabled the Nginx ingress controller):
+For this, use the following command:

    `kubectl apply -f .k8s/ingress.yaml --namespace any-paste`